kdakan/React-React-Router-and-Redux/README.md

 ## Working with forms, inputs, and refs:
 * React DOM events are synthetic events, which wrap DOM events in a cross-browser way.
 * We need to explicitly call ```e.preventDefault()``` or ```e.stopPropogating()``` inside a DOM event handler like submitting a form or navigating to a link, to prevent normal event actions and bubbling.
 This is unlike the case where jquery implicitly calls both ```e.preventDefault()``` and ```e.stopPropogating()``` if you return in an event handler.
-* We can bind form inputs to a state property, like
+* When we bind a form input's value to a state property, this is called a controlled component, like
   ```jsx
   <input id="name" value={this.state.name} onChange={this.handleNameChange}
   ```